Machine Generated Text: A Comprehensive Survey of Threat Models and Detection Methods

 \subsection{Feature-Based Approaches}

-Machine generated text differs from human text in ways that be identified using statistical techniques \cite{8282270, crothers2022adversarial, frohling2021feature}.
+Machine generated text often differs from human text in ways that be identified using statistical techniques \cite{8282270, crothers2022adversarial, frohling2021feature}.
 Feature-based approaches to machine generated text detection apply natural language processing to create feature vectors from input sequences, and classify these feature vectors using a downstream classification algorithm, such as a support-vector machines (SVM), random forest (RF), or neural network (NN) \cite{frohling2021feature, 8282270}.
 We provide a summary of the categories of features that have been used in prior art, with references for further reading on specific categories of features.

 An important consideration in detection of machine generated text using feature-based approaches is that different language model sampling methods (e.g., top-$k$ versus top-$p$ sampling in Transformer language models, as discussed in \S \ref{ssec:transformer}) may lead to different artifacts in the generated text \cite{DBLP:journals/corr/abs-1904-09751, frohling2021feature}.
-As a result, performance of feature-based detection can be diminished when detecting machine text generated using a different sampling approach than detection model training examples \cite{frohling2021feature}.
-A feature-based detector trained on output from a smaller model can be used to detect output from models of larger size \cite{zellers2019defending, frohling2021feature}, though it is more effective to use a detector trained on a larger model to detect output from smaller generative models \cite{frohling2021feature}.
+As a result, performance of feature-based detection can be diminished when detecting text generated using a different sampling approach than that used to train the detection model \cite{frohling2021feature}.
+A feature-based detector trained on output from a smaller model can be used to detect output from models of larger size \cite{zellers2019defending, frohling2021feature}, though it is more effective to use a detector trained on a larger model to detect outputs from smaller generative models \cite{frohling2021feature}.

 We now proceed with our summary of major feature categories in feature-based detection approaches.